CBGonzalez/NetNewsTicker/Readme.md

-## A MVVM WPF News Ticker in C# ##
+## A MVVM WPF News Ticker in C#, Framework and Core 3 ##

 While preparing to work for a "real" WPF app I needed to teach myself MVVM.
 This project is the result of it.
 There are probably many different ways to achieve a similar result, so don´t take anything here for dogma.

-> I ported the ticker to net core 3.0, to see what changes had to be made, in the end I just had to change trivial stuff but broke the .Net framework version in the process.
-The solution now has 2 projects, sadly the .Net framework one is **broken**...
-More to come as I sort it out!
+> I ported the ticker to net core 3.0, to see what changes had to be made, in the end I just had to change trivial stuff (a call to Process.Run).
+The solution now has 2 projects: in order to build any of them you **need to unload the other and clear the `obj` directory** prior to loading the project and building.

 #### Contents ####
 - [The View - Model - Model View (MVVM) pattern](#MVVM)